tarskul/JuliaStudyGroup/README.md

 [JuMP](https://jump.dev/JuMP.jl/stable/): The mixed integer linear model formulation package for Julia.

 [JuMP compatible solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers): A list and package names of solvers that can be used in JuMP

+## planning

+homework:
++ install everything
++ read juliastudygroup.ipynb
++ add basic julia you thought to be nice